 Tire alignment was also on the list for $99.77 since I've recently installed new tires.

-I have so much extra time these days since moving back to the South Bay so I can perform these maintenance work myself.
-Having our own garage also helps!
+I have extra time these days since moving back to the South Bay and being minutes away from work, so I can perform these maintenance work myself.
+Having our own garage is a plus!

 Next DIY guide will be on hybrid cooling fan service (basically just cleaning the high voltage [HV] hybrid battery impeller).
 It takes about an hour and a half and costs zero dollars if you do it yourself.
 Changing the cabin air filter costs about $15~$40, depending on where you acquire your filter from and whether it's a genuine Toyota or aftermarket filter.
 It takes less than 10 minutes of your time.